article thumbnail

 Michael Lee Stallard

 In order to understand how to combat loneliness at work, we can learn a lot from neuroscientist and loneliness expert, John Cacioppo.
 Through his research, Cacioppo has rejected the popular opinion that loneliness is merely a symptom of other ailments, such as depression.
-Based on Cacioppo’s research, we have come up with three tips to help managers and executives create a corporate culture that reduces loneliness and helps employees to thrive.
-By Colton Perry.
+It is important to note that loneliness is a feeling.

 article thumbnail